 The library was on the ground floor of the Town Hall Centre (on the SE - right - side) until December 2017, when it was temporarily relocated to the formers Dockers building at Fremantle Oval pending the building of an even more magnificent building than this one.

 The Fremantle Local History Collection was established in 1974, opened to the public in 1976, and was housed from 1994 in a purpose-built extension on the eastern end of the building.
-It was called the Fremantle History Centre from May 2014.
-It no longer exists.
+It was called the Fremantle History Centre from May 2014 - but no longer exists.

 Pam Harris gave a paper ''From card catalogue to eBooks: a history of Fremantle City Library, 1851-2016', to the Fremantle History Society on its Studies Day 2016.
 It will be published in Fremantle Studies in 2018.
-Some data was kindly made available for this site.
+She kindly made available some data for this page.

 See also (on the Battye Library): Jamieson, Ronda 2005, 'A people with a past and the JS Battye Library of WA history', Fremantle Studies, 4: 22-31.

 Garry Gillard | New: 22 January, 2018 | Now: 14 August, 2018